The Kajabbi Raindrop

 When the last of silver pinnacles have sheltered from the sun

-when breeze moves in and distant groans begun.
+when the breeze moves in and distant groans begin.

 It’s time to turn and face the evaporating blow